georchestra/datadir/README.md

 Once you're done, fill in the public and private keys in the [ldapadmin/ldapadmin.properties](https://github.com/georchestra/datadir/blob/master/ldapadmin/ldapadmin.properties) file.

-Restart your tomcat or jetty services when done with datadir editing.
+**Restart your tomcat or jetty services when done with datadir editing**.